 Investment policy & objectives

-Objective of The Scottish Investment Trust PLC
+Objective of The Scottish Investment Trust PLC (the Company)

 To provide investors, over the longer term, with above-average returns through a diversified portfolio of international equities and to achieve dividend growth ahead of UK inflation.